 CDs in Retirement Accounts

 If your CD is held in a Roth IRA, you might never pay taxes on the interest, even when you withdraw it.
 That’s because Roth IRAs allow investments to grow tax-free and remain tax-free.
 Further, unlike a traditional IRA, you’re able to withdraw your Roth IRA contributions at any time without penalty.
-Remember, this doesn’t include interest earned, and if you withdraw your CD principal before its maturity date, your financial institution could still charge a penalty.

-Penalties for Early Withdrawal and Your Taxes
+CD Early Withdrawal Penalty and Your Taxes

 CDs can be a safe, interest-bearing investment tool, especially when combined with a retirement account.
 Although CDs are fairly straightforward financial instruments, be sure to explore all the tax liabilities and rules before investing.
-If you’re still unsure, seeking the help a financial advisor might be your smartest move.
+If you’re still unsure, seeking a financial advisor might be your smartest move.